 Low-code and no-code

-VS coding
+VS Coding

 In the world of software development, companies increasingly face a crucial choice: adopting low-code/no-code platforms to accelerate processes or investing in traditional development to ensure maximum customization and control.
 But what are the real advantages and disadvantages of these two strategies?